Quandela/Perceval/docs/source/states.rst

 States
 ======

-For detailed information, see the code reference of :class:`perceval.utils.statevector` here : :ref:`State and StateVector`
+For detailed information, see the code reference of ``perceval.utils.statevector`` here : :ref:`State and StateVector`

 Basic State
 -----------